open-policy-agent/opa/docs/docs/policy-testing.md

 ## Data and Function Mocking

 OPA's `with` keyword can be used to replace the data document or called functions with mocks.
-Both base and virtual documents can be replaced.
+Both base and <GlossaryTooltip term="virtual-documents">virtual documents</GlossaryTooltip> can be replaced.

 When replacing functions, built-in or otherwise, the following constraints are in place: